-- Add vanilla essence, yogurt, and vinegar to the butter-sugar mixture and mix until it becomes light and fluffy.
+- Add vanilla essence, egg to the butter-sugar mixture and mix until it becomes light and fluffy.

 - Sieve all-purpose flour, baking soda, baking powder, cornstarch and salt into the bowl of wet ingredients and mix until just combined.
 Don't over mix.
 Just lightly fold with your hands or a spoon or a rubber spatula.

 - Divide your cookie dough into four equal parts into four separate bowls.
 Make sure the bowls are clean and dry.